-Picking the proper adhesive, such as PVA glue or white glue, might seem like a small detail, but it’s a crucial decision that can impact the success of any project.
+Picking the proper formulation—white PVA (crafts), yellow/aliphatic PVA (wood), or archival PVA (books), might seem like a small detail, but it’s a crucial decision that can impact the success of any project.

 Think back to those school projects where the choice of glue affected the durability and look of your creations.